England’s shot at immortality fails to provide enduring World Cup memories

 And while you could understand the decision on the armband on its own terms, given that the federations felt there would be “unlimited liability” for wearing it and it could well have led to long suspensions or worse, the entire problem was that the England players had done nothing else.
 They had built everything up to this.
 The players had spoken proudly about it before the World Cup, how “there’s more to life than football” and it’s “always a goal” of theirs to “use our platform to inspire change”.

 The brutal truth is they didn’t do that here.
-They didn’t wear the armband so they didn’t actually do anything on Qatar.
+They didn’t wear the armband so they didn’t actually do anything in Qatar.
 The controversy only exposed the lack of anything else they’d said in the meantime.

 That matters, especially if we’re summing up the World Cup, and especially a World Cup like this.
-Unlike 2002, one of Qatar’s main legacies will be over the plight of migrant workers, whether the tournament could have been used to improve their circumstances and how the state politically used the competition.
+Unlike 2002 in South Korea and Japan, one of Qatar’s main legacies will be the plight of migrant workers, whether the tournament could have been used to improve their circumstances and how the state politically used the competition.

 Footballers speaking out on this would have had an impact.
-The Qatari state were attuned to it, and wouldn’t have been able to abrasively pushback in the way they have done with other critics.
-It would have embarrassed them.
+The Qatari state was attuned to it, and wouldn’t have been able to abrasively push back in the way it has done with other critics.
+It would have embarrassed it.

-Instead, England invited one of Qatar’s ambassadors into the camp in David Beckham.
+Instead, England invited one of Qatar’s ambassadors into the camp, in the form of David Beckham.
 That carried a symbolism of its own, even allowing for Beckham's rich history in the shirt.

 His successors had no impact on this World Cup's important issues.